Yellow 6016 metres, CR 72.0/136

 031 564 4257

-Beachwood is the second course of Durban Country Club, albeit on a separate property six kilometres north along the coast, between DCC and Umhlanga.
-It sits right on the Indian Ocean, although sea views are hidden by the dense vegetation dividing the length of the course from the beach.
+Beachwood is no longer the second course of Durban Country Club, and is being run independently as Beachwood Country Club under new owners.
+It sits right on the Indian Ocean, midway between DCC and Umhlanga, although sea views are hidden by the dense vegetation dividing the length of the course from the beach.

 Being seaside golf, the terrain is continuously undulating along rumpled fairways, with some holes on higher levels than others, and there is usually a testing breeze.